-Instant Pot Applesauce is the EASIEST way to enjoy homemade applesauce.
-This recipe for no peel, naturally sweetened applesauce comes together in less than 30 minutes and literally makes the best-tasting applesauce.
+Instant Pot Applesauce is the easiest, fastest way to prepare delicious homemade applesauce!
+This recipe for no-peel, naturally sweetened applesauce comes together with minimal effort to deliver the best-tasting homemade applesauce.

-You only need 2 ingredients to make homemade applesauce; apples and liquid.
+You only need two ingredients to make perfect Instant Pot applesauce; apples and liquid to help the Instant Pot come to pressure.

 How to Make Instant Pot Applesauce